 You can explore further afield and visit Trotternish to see the Kilt Rock, the Old Man of Storr, fish in the Storr Lochs, walk over the Quirang, plus some galleries and cafes.
 Explore the magnificent Cuillin Mountains or visit the dramatic Neist Point – a very good place to see basking sharks, Minke whales, dolphins, porpoises and many sea birds.

 There is so much to see and do the wonderful Isle of Skye even on wet days and we do get the odd one or two!
 The cottages also enable you to curl up in front of the fire and relax with a book, or play one of the DVDs left for your enjoyment.
-Stein is a unique place as it is a hamlet in the middle of nowhere and yet to can walk to get a drink at the pub and also walk to eat a fabulous dinner at Loch Bay - providing you like fish of course.
+Stein is a unique place as it is a hamlet in the middle of nowhere and yet you can walk to get a drink and a meal at the pub and also walk to eat a fabulous dinner at Loch Bay Restaurant